vinod-amagi/amgdoc/ingest.md

 4. **Simple Web page supporting multiple metadata**

-> <p align="justify">In cases where the media assets' locations are delivered as part of the metadata, the Media Ingest Service will download the files into Amagi S3 for further processing, consumption and delivery. </p>
+> <p align="justify">If media assets' locations are delivered as part of the metadata, the Media Ingest Service will download the files into Amagi S3 for further processing, consumption and delivery. </p>
 {.is-info}

 ### S3 Upload